-Christmas night found the CGSN Discussion Group talking about food storage.
+Christmas night found a group of us talking about food storage.
 One of the things I tell people is that before you run out and buy 500 lbs. of hard red wheat decide what the heck you're going to do with it when the time comes.
 Do you have a non-electric grain mill?
 Do you have some well-tested recipes stored away with your grain?
 Do you even like baking from scratch or will anyone in your family find the finished product edible?

 There are a lot of ways to acquire a long-term food supply and much depends on your budget and the amount of storage room you have.
 Old backpackers like me love the dehydrated stuff and could eat it for months on end.
 The new products on the market are very good, and you can even get freeze-dried steaks if you're so inclined and your budget can bear the burden.
 If you like the idea of dehydrated products for long shelf-life and economy of storage space, you have two options: you can buy commercial dehydrated food in #10 cans, or you can make up your own supply from store-bought dry goods and some vegetables dehydrated at home.

 Commercial products generally require nothing but a measured amount of boiling water and a pot with a tight fitting lid.
-JRH, Mountain House, Alpine Air Foods, and REI
+JRH, Mountain House, Alpine Air Foods available at REI and other distributors, and REI

 You can dehydrate fresh, canned or frozen fruits and vegetables, then vacuum seal them in canning jars using a commercial sealer like the FoodSaver or a homemade vacuum sealer